official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-3.md

 44

-The Report of the Iraq Inquiry3.3  |  Development of UK strategy and options, April to July 2002

 land operations while further ground forces built up to overwhelm Iraqi forces; “leading to the collapse of the Iraqi regime”.
 A “Generated Start” following a military build-up